 In the GCP project API & Services Library settings, you must enable Google Stackdriver Monitoring API.

 For service account authorization (recommended):

-A user with Project IAM Admin role is needed to add the service account ID as a member in your GCP project.
+You need a user with Project IAM Admin role to add the service account ID as a member in your GCP project.